Vanessa Leggett: Articles

 While in custody, Leggett continued her career as a freelance writer with an article for Newsweek, headlined "My Principles Have Landed Me in Jail," which was published in the magazine's September 2001 edition.

 She wrote a Texas Monthly article for its July 2002 issue titled "Doing Time" about her five-and-a-half months spent behind bars at the Federal Detention Center in Houston.
 The article appeared in Texas Monthlys crime issue, which received the 2003 general excellence award from National Magazine Awards.

 She wrote two editorial pieces for the Houston Chronicle, titled "Down the Slippery Slope to Newspeak" published in 2004, and "Rosenthal Deserved Jail Time" published in 2008.

 In 2015, Leggett had an exclusive interview with then-accused serial killer Robert Durst, after Durst contacted her via social media and invited her to lunch, which culminated in a feature story for Esquire magazine titled "My Lunch with Robert Durst."

+In 2024, Leggett, in an opinion piece for the Austin American-Statesman, publicly supported the federal PRESS Act, which passed in the House but failed in the Senate, writing that "The PRESS Act protects journalists’ confidential relationships with sources, much like the law protects other relationships that depend on confidentiality, from attorneys and clients to priests and congregants.
+Protections are subject to common sense exceptions for terrorism and other exigencies."
+While the federal government still lacks a shield law, as the bill passed in the House but failed in the Senate and is now stalled, almost all states and D.C. provide legal protection for journalists’ sources through legislation or judicial precedent.